State Leadership and Management Team

 The State Leadership and Management Team is comprised of youth/young adults, families, and system partners.
 These partners consist of youth/young adults, ages 16-28, with behavioral health issues that are or have been involved with child welfare, juvenile justice, drug/alcohol, delinquent and dependent courts, and/or education systems.
 Family partners who are now, or have raised, a child or children with behavioral health issues that have also been involved with child welfare, juvenile justice and /or education system.
 The remaining partners consist of system leaders from behavioral health, child welfare, juvenile justice, drug and alcohol, education, juvenile courts, county administration, and early childhood.

-State Leadership & Management Team members:
+State Leadership and Management Team members:

 |Andrea Algat||System Partner||Program Specialist Supervisor, Office of Child Development and Early Learning|